tahaafzal5/Tip-Calculator/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Split the total bill between people.
+- [x] Added a slider to adjust the tip percentage.
+- [x] Made the app visually appealing.

 ## Video Walkthrough